 What was it about Nicholas especially [for this part]?
 “You’ll see.
 If Nick didn’t work, the whole movie’s preposterous.
 With every line he has to find what it means to be a talking zombie.
 There’s not that many historical references for talking zombies so he’s essentially creating it.
 He was interested in the role and he came in, and I really liked him from “Skins”, so we essentially did a workshop session together.
 It wasn’t so much an audition as much as it was trying to get it up on its feet and see whether it sucked or not.
 And he was just really really good right off the bat.
 Which is remarkable because the degree of difficulty of what he’s doing is incredibly high.
 And he immediately had a take on it that was great.”

 Levine is asked about removing himself from video village while shooting earlier in the day and setting up camp against a pole, cross legged on the ground.
 Is that his style?
 Very laid back and chill?
 “I guess?
 People tell me I’m pretty mellow but I’m super stressed out the whole time.
 I mean sometimes I just go with a handheld and just like, sit.
-It’s nice because around here No video there’s 2,4,6,8,10 chairs.
+It’s nice because around here [video village] there’s 2,4,6,8,10 chairs.
 It’s nice to kind of get away from it.
 I like a pretty relaxed, fun set.
 Everyone knows they can bring whoever they want and hang out.
 That’s something I sort of learned from Seth and Evan on ’50/50’, because it was always kind of a party there and it shows onscreen when people are having a nice time.
 So yeah, it’s certainly laid back.
 I don’t know if you guys were here before lunch but we had to f*cking move and we made sure we did.
 But in between those kind of things it’s pretty mellow.”

 How is he able to inject his typical irreverence into a bigger budget film aiming for a PG13 rating?
 “The PG13 thing is interesting because I’ve only ever done R-rated movies but it’s not a big deal because this movie’s not meant to be ‘R’.
 It’s not like I wish I could get that one extra ‘F*ck’, you know?.
 We have our ‘F*ck’ and we know where it is and we’re good with it.
 Yes, we like to push the envelope with the gore and the violence, but this movie’s about heart.
 It’s not about the gore and the violence even though we’ve shot some of the most disgusting things you will ever see.
 Eating the brains is pretty bad.
 I don’t think it will ever fully make it into the movie because it’s pretty hardcore.”